Blowup for the multiplicative stochastic heat equation with superlinear drift: Comparison of SHE on to SHE on

 From the definition of initial profile $U_0^{(\ve)}(x)$ given in \eqref{Ini:p:ISDE:ep} and the calculations involving local limit theorems in step $(iii)$ of Lemma \ref{Apprx} we deduce for $t\ge \varepsilon^2$,

 Thus the lemma is proved. \end{proof}

-The final approximation is not of the kind in Definition \ref{def:apprx}.
-We need to fix $t>0$.
+In the final approximation we need to fix $t>0$, rather than take $\sup_{t\le T}$ as in Lemma \ref{Apprx}.
 The reason for this is that the local limit theorem approximation is not good for $t\le \ve^2$. \begin{lem} Fix $t>0$.
 Then

 \end{lem} \begin{proof} The definitions of $U^{(\ve)}_t(x)$ and $U^{(2,\ve)}_t(x)$ give that for any $x\in \ve\Z$,

 Lemma \ref{Apprx} and the remark preceding it immediately imply that $u_t(x) \approx U_t^{(2,\ve)}(x)$.
 Consequently